almaratussaliha/Customer_Analytics-Quantium/README.md

 ## Background
 We need to present a strategic recommendation to Julia that is supported by data which she can use for the upcoming category review.
-The client is particulary insterested in customer segments and their chip purchasing behaviours.
+The client is particularly interested in customer segments and their chip purchasing behaviours.

 #### `Main Goals of this task are:`
-- Examine data: check missing data, anomalies, outliers and clean them.
+- Examine data: check missing data, anomalies, and outliers and clean them.
-- Data analysis and customer segments: create charts or graphs, insight and recommendations.
+- Data analysis and customer segments: create charts, graphs, insight, and recommendations.
 - Metrics analysis: monthly sales and monthly customers.

 ### About the datasets
-- The transaction dataset has 8 characteristics with 264,863 rows, while the purchase behaviour dataset has 3 characteristics with 72,637 rows. these datasets were merged.
+- The transaction dataset has 8 characteristics with 264,863 rows, while the purchase behaviour dataset has 3 features with 72,637 rows. these datasets were merged.
 - There are no missing values.
-- The date characteristic was in integer format, so it was changed to datetime format.
+- The date characteristic was in integer format, which was changed to DateTime format.
 - The prod_qty and tot_sales features have extremely high values.
-- Some product_names are written in more than one way.
+- Some product names are written in more than one way.
 Examples: Dorito and Doritos, Smith and Smith, Red and RDD.

 ## Data Cleaning
 - Date feature changed to date/time format.
 - Extremely high values changed to median data.
 - Split the first word of the product_name feature to get the brand name.
-- Some brands were misspelled.
+- Some brands were misspelt.
 They have been cleaned up.
-- Split numbers from product_name feature to get package size.
+- Split numbers from the product_name feature to get package size.

 ## Exploratory Data Analysis

 ### `How are sales performing?`
 - This dataset is a year's sales.
 There are 365 days in a year.
 But there are only 364 transactions.
-It was a Christmas day where there was no transaction because the shop was closed.
+It was Christmas day and there was no transaction because the shop was closed.
 - Sales increase in December exactly one week before Christmas Day.
 ![alt text](https://github.com/almaratussaliha/Customer_Analytics-Quantium/blob/master/img/salesdist.png?raw=true)